cmneal26/Tech-Writing-Project/browser-fetching/index.md

 ## Summary

-These are only a couple examples of how to use the Fetch API, but enough to indicate it's purpose and capabilities.
-Read the ["Using the Fetch API"](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) page on the Mozilla Developer Network for additional examples and complete detail on the Fetch API.
-Fetch isn't limited to web browsers, it's also available in [Node.js v18](https://nodejs.org/en/blog/announcements/v18-release-announce/#fetch-experimental) and can be used on the server.
+The previous examples only hint at the capabilities of the Fetch API.
+Read the ["Using the Fetch API"](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) page on the Mozilla Developer Network (MDN) for more comprehensive examples and detail on the Fetch API.
+Fetch isn't limited to web browsers—it's also available in [Node.js v18](https://nodejs.org/en/blog/announcements/v18-release-announce/#fetch-experimental) and can be used on the server.

 Fetch is an essential API for any dynamic webpage that reacts to user interactivity.
 If you weren't fetching before, you sure are fetching now.